-Children’s Chapel (ages 3-5 years old) While we strongly encourage all St. John’s families to worship together, some families appreciate a little help teaching their children the basics of church life and communal worship.
+Children’s Chapel (ages 3-6 years old) While we strongly encourage all St. John’s families to worship together, some families appreciate a little help teaching their children the basics of church life and communal worship.
 This is where the Children’s Chapel comes into play!
 Located between Tilson Hall and the Parish Hall, the Children’s Chapel provides space for age-appropriate lessons about church life (such as “Why do we have candles in worship?” or “Why do people dip their fingers in the font?”) and the Bible.
 Children also enjoy songs and other activities designed to engage their interests and energies.
-Parents may drop children off for Children’s Chapel at 8:40.
+Parents may drop children off for Children’s Chapel at 10:10 or the children will be taken there after Sunday school.
 The children are then brought to the Nave to rejoin their parents during the Exchange of the Peace.
 Contact: Matt Williams

 Acolytes: St. John’s Church has a very active corps of dedicated acolytes.
-These young men and women, grades 6 through 12, have the honor and privilege of serving and assisting the clergy during the 8:45 and 11:15 a.m. services during the school year, and the 10:00 a.m. service during the summer.
+These young men and women, grades 6 through 12, have the honor and privilege of serving and assisting the clergy during the 10:15 a.m. service each Sunday.
 They may assist also at additional special services throughout the year as necessary.

 All acolytes, whether new or returning, are required to attend a training session held in late August of each year.
 Acolyte teams for the year are assigned from those attending this session.
-Additionally, adult men and women serve at the 7:30 a.m. and 5 p.m. services.
+Additionally, adult men and women serve at the 8:00 a.m. service.

 Contact: Shirley de la Canal